Skip to main content

 We were sketching an energy table for a client recently.
 Blog posts, images, short videos, long videos.
 All measured, properly, in joules.
 A blog post came in at about ten thousand.
 A half-hour video came in at a couple of hundred million.
 An LED bulb running for an hour, for reference, around twenty-nine thousand.

-The numbers were accurate.
-They were also useless.
+The numbers were accurate, and useless with it.
 You could feel the room slide off them.
 Nobody could tell you, without doing arithmetic, whether a video was a bit more than a blog post or a thousand times more.
 Which is the whole thing you want to know.

 The numbers were accurate.
 They were also useless.